hanfried/hanfried-bookmarks/README.md

     3. Good list of architectures on <https://keras.io/applications> including default image sizes

     4.  <https://www.youtube.com/watch?v=fcnjHmBcLNQ>  - Short video showing Style transfer in Videos, super impressive

+    5.  <https://medium.com/bethgelab/neural-networks-seem-to-follow-a-puzzlingly-simple-strategy-to-classify-images-f4229317261f> - ResNet are not much better:

+        than looking to tiny patches and sum up sum propabilities that's why shuffling pictures is robust for resnet but also why they are so sensitive to adversial networks

 2. Tools